open-cogsci/osdoc/content/rovereto2014.md

 ## Step 9: Define the animal picture

 Open *animal_picture*.
 This will again open a `sketchpad` drawing board.
 Now select the image tool by clicking on the button with the aquarium-like icon.
 Click on the center of the screen (0, 0).
 The 'Select file from pool' dialog will appear.
 Select the file `capybara1.png` and click on 'Select'.
-The capybara will now lazily stare at you from the center of the screen!
-But of course, we don't always want to show the same capybara, attractive though it may be.
+The capybara will now lazily stare at you from the center of the screen.
+But of course, we don't always want to show the same capybara.
 Instead, we want to have the image depend on the variables `animal` and `pic_nr` that we have defined in the *block_loop* (Step 5).

 We can use the basic same trick as we did for *animal_sound*, although things work slightly differently for images.
 First, right-click on the capybara and select 'Edit'.
 This will allow you to edit the following line of OpenSesame script that corresponds to the capybara picture: